|life span|| |

-A relatively new breed of cat, the Peterbald is a Russian-bred cat with a very complicated relationship with fur.
-Coming in a variety of coat colors and patterns, the Peterbald can have a coat of short hair, fine peach fuzz, or no hair—all of which can change throughout the cat's lifetime.
+A relatively new breed, the Peterbald is a Russian-bred cat with a very complicated relationship with fur.
+Coming in a variety of coat colors and patterns, the Peterbald can have a coat of short hair, fine peach fuzz, or no hair at all—all of which can change throughout the cat's lifetime.

 As an added bonus for multi-colored Peterbalds, the coat will sometimes grow in two distinctly different types of hair, with white parts of the coat being soft, downy hair and the darker spots being more wiry and coarse.

-Since he trends towards the more vocal side, you'll never wonder where your Peterbald is in the house, as he'll be happy to describe his day to you in real time.
-While they make marvelous house cats and are happy to climb into your lap when they can, they shouldn’t be allowed outside and don’t travel particularly well, as their thin (or non-existent) coat doesn’t provide them with much protection from the elements.
+Because he trends towards the more vocal side, you'll never wonder where your Peterbald is in the house, as he'll be happy to describe his day to you in real time.
+Peterbalds make marvelous house cats and are happy to climb into your lap when they can.

-Extremes in temperature can be difficult for this little guy, since he doesn't have a lot of fur helping him regulate.
-This means that colder climates might be a challenge, but too much direct sunlight is problematic as well.
-For these reasons, the Peterbald should never be let outside on his own, and should remain an indoor cat.
+Extreme temperatures can be difficult for this little guy, since he doesn't have a lot of fur helping him regulate.
+If you live in a particularly chilly climate, make sure your Peterbald is kept warm with a heated cat bed and fuzzy sweater.
+And while colder climates might be a challenge, too much direct sunlight is problematic as well.
+For these reasons, the Peterbald should never be let outside on his own.
+He'll be happy as an indoor cat.

 Beyond those basic concerns, the Peterbald is a pretty easygoing housemate.
-They enjoy toys and will climb from time to time, but mostly enjoy following you around the house and watching what you decide to do with yourself during waking hours.
+They enjoy toys and will climb a cat tree (and your kitchen cabinets) from time to time, but mostly enjoy following you around the house and watching you.

-If your Peterbald has fur, maintenance is pretty simple.
-For downier coats, a rubdown once a week with a chamois or glove takes care of it.
-For the straight coats, a soft brush and you’re done.
-If your cat has hairless patches or is fully bald, then baths are going to be necessary, probably weekly.
-The natural oils in their skin and saliva will keep them moisturized and healthy, but regular bathing will keep those oils from building up and causing skin issues like acne.
+The natural oils in their skin and saliva will keep them moisturized and healthy, but regular bathing will keep those oils from building up and causing skin issues such as acne.